 Positive behavior and citizenship exhibited by students are recognized by every staff member through verbal praise.
-Students in grades 1-5 demonstrating good citizenship are immediately given a CIA card (Citizens in Action) by school staff; at the end of the month, the class with the most CIA cards earns a box filled with "goodies".
-A CIA drawing is held at the end of each month; one classroom at each grade level is selected from the CIA drawing to receive a box of "goodies" for every student.
-Middle school students (grades 6-8) are recognized for academic accomplishments, citizenship, continuous academic improvement, community service, attendance, and efforts to improve at end-of-semester awards assemblies.
+Students in grades 1-5 are awarded certificates to recognize positive behavior as outlined in the Wooden's Pyramid for Success.
+Middle school students (grades 6-8) are recognized for academic accomplishments, citizenship, continuous academic improvement, community service, attendance, and efforts to improve at end-of-semester awards assemblies and quarterly rewards.